imagekitio/docs-keep-a-changelog/media-collections/add-and-remove-assets-from-media-collections.md

 {% hint style="info" %}
 **Limit**
-* You can only remove 100 assets from a media collection at once.
+* You can only remove 100 assets from a media collection at a time.
-* You can only remove an asset from 100 media collections at once.
+* You can only remove an asset from 100 media collections at a time.
 {% endhint %}